qwx9/strangepg/README.md

 - strawk could still use less memory and be faster; its language is very limited;
 yet to be hooked up to external memory.
 - The selection box is a kludge and is stupidly resource-heavy.
-- The selection box is currently not drawn and only works in one direction.
+- The selection box currently only works in one direction.
 - Only one node can be moved at a time.
-- 3d nodes and edges are not rotated correctly.
-- 3d navigation still suffers from some bugs (roll angle especially).
 - The renderer is fairly efficient, but it could be made an order of magnitude faster.
 - (pfr*) Layouting ignores nodes with no adjacencies; would be better to place them on better fixed locations as well.